-VII.
-Amnesty for Drug and Alcohol Possession and Consumption Violations
+X. Amnesty for Drug and Alcohol Possession and Consumption Violations

-Students are encouraged to report instances of sex-based discrimination, sexual harassment, and sexual harassment or sexual assault involving students.
-Therefore, students who report information about sex-based discrimination, sexual harassment, or sexual harassment or sexual assault involving students will not be disciplined by the college for any violation of the college's drug or alcohol possession or consumption policies in which they might have engaged in connection with the report.
+Students are encouraged to report instances of sex-based discrimination, sexual harassment, or sexual assault.
+Therefore, students who report information about sex-based discrimination, sexual harassment, or sexual assault will not be disciplined by the college for any violation of the college's drug or alcohol possession or consumption policies in connection with making the report.